xivapi/companion-php/README.md

 ```

 Once you have done this, you can now access the market board as well as any other Sight endpoint!
 You can find all API calls below.

+##  Async Requests

+The library supports async requests for all main data actions (not Account or Login actions).
+This allows you to query multiple endpoints at the same time.

+When you enable async it will by pass the "garauntee response" feature.
+The Sight API doesn't provide data in the first request, instead it will take your request and queue it up, you then need to perform the same request again to get the response.
+Usually a Sight request will fulfill within 3 seconds, so you could 20 concurrent requests, wait 3 seconds and then perform the same 20 concurrent requests again using the same Request ID to get your response.

+You can view an example of Async usage in `bin/cli_async`

 ## API